TheNpcGuY/game/README.md

-# game
+# My game creation
-My game creation!
+Thinking this as my first finished project and well done project lol!
+Simply just HTML + CSS + JS, that should do.